2024

 • Have each member sit in a circle while they’re blindfolded.

-• Put a rope in front of them, and form it into a circle.
+• Put a rope before them, and form it into a circle.

 • Hand each member a part of the rope.